 We have also participated in the co-investment in the production of media content.
-During the Track Record Period, we made a total investment of HK\$18.4 million in four Japanese animation series.
+During the Track Record Period, we have invested in two Japanese animation series, for a total investment sum of HK\$12.0 million.

 The table below sets out our revenue by business segment during the Track Record Period: